Best True Crime Documentaries Of 2023

 How to Create a Sex Scandal (Max)

-One of the most terrifying things about life is how quickly everything can change, and when serial foster mother Margie Cantrell, her three children, and her husband moved to Mineola, Texas in 2004, a series of events was put into motion that meant the town — and dozens of lives— would never be the same.
-It wasn't long afterward that children began coming forward with shocking claims that they had been forced to participate in a "sex kindergarten," and were then abused by the members of a local swinger's club.
+One of the most terrifying things about life is how quickly everything can change, and when serial foster mother Margie Cantrell, her three children, and her husband moved to Mineola, Texas, in 2004, a series of events was put into motion that meant the town — and dozens of lives— would never be the same.
+It wasn't long afterward that children began coming forward with shocking claims that they had been forced to participate in a "sex kindergarten," and were then abused by the members of a local swingers' club.

 That's the story of Max's "How to Create a Sex Scandal," but as the title of the documentary implies, it wasn't long before the stories told by the children and their champions started to unravel.
-Investigative journalist Michael Hall did extensive work not only covering the case for Texas Monthly, but doing a deep dive into the story that would form the backbone of the documentary that Rolling Stone says is incredibly important for a very specific reason: It could open the door even farther, and help get to the bottom of what really happened in that small Texas town.
+Investigative journalist Michael Hall did extensive work not only covering the case for Texas Monthly, but doing a deep dive into the story that would form the backbone of the documentary that Rolling Stone says is incredibly important for a very specific reason: It could open the door even further, and help get to the bottom of what really happened in that small Texas town.

 The Hatchet-Wielding Hitchhiker (Netflix)

 The original story is something along the lines of an urban legend come to life, and it revolves around a hitchhiker named Caleb "Kai" McGillvary.
-He became internet-famous after his story went viral, because who could resist the happy-go-lucky hitchhiker who found himself trapped in a car with a madman, left with no choice but to bludgeon the man with a hatchet to save a woman who was trying to help the man the driver just hit with his car?
+He became internet-famous after his story went viral, because who could resist the happy-go-lucky hitchhiker who found himself trapped in a car with a madman, left with no choice but to bludgeon the man with a hatchet to save a woman who was trying to help the man the driver had just hit with his car?
 Bizarre?
 Absolutely.
 But what about what happened next?

 That's what the documentary starts to look at, beginning with other violent incidents that McGillvary had reportedly been involved in, and then going back to a troubled upbringing.
 Headlines, Rolling Stone notes, had largely moved on by the time McGillvary was arrested in connection with the murder of Joseph Galfy, which had interesting implications for the news cycle, just what it means to go viral, and what most people didn't see.

-It also forces viewers to come face-to-face with the fact that there's often way more to a person than what's seen on a YouTube clip that gets a million, two million, or a billion views.
+It also forces viewers to come face-to-face with the fact that there's often way more to a person than what's seen on a YouTube clip that gets a million, 2 million, or a billion views.
 And when, exactly, does the media's treatment of viral sensations go too far when the subject is a vulnerable person?
 It's a neighbor of Galfy's who perhaps sums it up best for the doc (via the Chicago Sun-Times): "If you're going to glorify someone, you better know who you're glorifying."

 The Darkness within La Luz del Mundo (Netflix)